Personal Finance, Language Arts, and Mathematics: Kindergarten Curriculum Unit

 The Federal Reserve Banks of St. Louis and Dallas are pleased to partner with the Texas Council on Economic Education to produce five lessons for the kindergarten classroom.

 The lessons in this unit employ active-learning strategies that engage young children.
 Each lesson is based on a story about two cousins—one who lives on a farm and one who lives in a city.
-Students listen to the stories and recall information from the stories to develop an understating of concepts while applying language arts and mathematics skills.
+Students listen to the stories and recall information from the stories to develop an understanding of concepts while applying language arts and mathematics skills.

 Curriculum Unit (pdf)